Pointwise estimates and exponential laws in metastable systems via coupling methods: Acknowledgments

-\textbf{Acknowledgment:} We thank Malwina Luczak for stimulating discussions on Ref. \cite{LLP08} and coupling methods in general.
-We are grateful to Martin Slowik for pointing out an error in a previous version and for suggesting the proof of Lemma \thv(uphill.1).
+We thank Malwina Luczak for stimulating discussions on~\cite{LLP08} and coupling methods in general.
+We are grateful to Martin Slowik for pointing out an error in a previous version and for suggesting the proof of Lemma \ref{uphill.1}.

+The kind hospitality of the Technion, Haifa, the Weierstrass-Institute for Applied Analysis and Stochastics, and the Institute of Applied Mathematics at Bonn University is gratefully acknowledged.